 The Rotary Club of Brisbane Planetarium has a proud history of active involvement in Community Service including:

-- Project Learn – a project to send computers, refurbished with literacy and numeracy programs, to remote locations within Australia and overseas
+- Teacher in a Box– a project to send computers, refurbished with literacy and numeracy programs, to remote locations within Australia and overseas

 - Project NOW (Nurturing Our Women) – a project, commenced in 2011, to raise $750,000 to build a 20-bed residence at Red Hill for women.
 The residence was opened in November 2014